JimmyDeJesus/Stepping-into-JavaScript/README.md

 002.026 | Logical Operators | Assignment 2/10/2019
   -Added a logical operation to display whether someone is cool or not based on their age

+002.028 | While Loops | Assignment 2/10/2019
+  -Added a while loop to display in the console.log to display multiple amount of times my age whether it is lower or higher then the variable.